Opened: Apr 1979

 Afterwards, the space was known as the Jet Star Terrace.
 Unlike other picnic terraces in the park, no permanent shelter was ever built, but was instead occupied by picnic tables and large removable canopies.
 It was no longer used as a picnic terrace after 2002.
 The area remained empty except during Frightmares when it was the home of the Psycho Dave’s Junkyard walk-through beginning in 2005.
 Evidence of the old queue was still visible during that time.
 Air Race opened there in April 2012, more than two decades after Tri-Star closed.

-An interesting trend once pointed out in the forum at LagoonIsFun.com suggests that Tri-Star may have had a second life at Kennywood in Pennsylvania.
-In more than one instance, the same Huss rides operated for a single season each at Kennywood and then at Lagoon the following year.
-Similarly, the year after Tri-Star closed at Lagoon, a Tri-Star opened for one season in Kennywood.
+It was once pointed out in the forum at LagoonIsFun.com suggesting that Tri-Star may have had a second life at Kennywood in Pennsylvania.
+For two consecutive years, a Huss ride operated for a single season each at Kennywood and in the following year, a similar model opened for a single season each at Lagoon.
+Additionally, the year after Tri-Star closed at Lagoon, a Tri-Star opened for one season in Kennywood.

-The chart above shows when these rides operated at Lagoon and Kennywood.
-The Tri-Star which operated at Kennywood in 1991 was later moved to another Pennsylvania park, Idlewild, where it operated from 1998 to 2006 under the name Trinado.
+The chart above shows when these rides operated at Kennywood and Lagoon.
+The Tri-Star, which operated at Kennywood in 1991, was later moved to Idlewild (also in Pennsylvania) where it operated from 1998 to 2006 under the name Trinado.
 It was then transported to Costa Rica where it ran from 2008 to 2013 as the Cuidad Transformer.
-If it’s the same one, it would be the longest life any Lagoon ride has had after leaving the park.
+If it’s the same one, it may be the longest life any Lagoon ride has had after leaving the park.

 MORE FROM LHP